absmach/magistrala/auth/README.md

 User service is using Auth service gRPC API to obtain login token or password reset token.
 Authentication key consists of the following fields:
 - ID - key ID
 - Type - one of the three types described below
-- IssuerID - an ID of the Mainflux User who issued the key
+- IssuerID - an ID of the Magistrala User who issued the key
 - Subject - user email
 - IssuedAt - the timestamp when the key is issued
 - ExpiresAt - the timestamp after which the key is invalid